News 25 November 2021 News from SKAO

-This is how it goes with the certification of ministries
+This is how certification of ministries works

 In October, the Ministries of Economic Affairs and Climate (EZK) and Agriculture, Nature and Food Quality (LNV) obtained the certificate for the CO₂ Performance Ladder on level 3.
 The Ministry of Infrastructure and Water Management (IenW) already preceded them and is now on level five.
 The Ministry of the Interior and Kingdom Relations (BZK) is also looking forward to level 3 certification in early 2022 and is already preparing level 4.